 Frankly, many dropshipping businesses don’t care about value.
 Dropshipping has gained a somewhat bad reputation because many dropshipping retailers are just trying to outsell their competitors by offering cheaply made products.
 To make matters worse, dropshippers will sometimes resort to shady tactics to sell and one-up the competition.
 All of this has led people to believe that it’s a scammy practice, but that couldn’t be further from the truth.

 A dropshipping business is just like any other business, so it makes sense that you should approach dropshipping the way you’d approach another kind of business.
-Sadly, many dropshippers overlook this.
-They don’t take the time to build a sturdy foundation.
+Sadly, many individuals overlook this.
+Ultimately, people quit dropshipping because they don’t take the time to build a sturdy foundation.

 Thinking about value will help you start up a successful dropshipping business.
 It’ll help you stand out from your competitors, and more importantly, you’ll be focusing on the single most important aspect of any business, dropshipping or otherwise.